-Pogo Producing Co. said last week it has closed on the previously announced acquisition of Northrock Resources Ltd., a wholly owned Canadian subsidiary of Unocal Corp., for approximately U.S. $1.7 billion in cash.
-The deal was first announced on July 11 (see NGI, July 18).
+Pogo Producing Co. said Tuesday it has closed the previously announced acquisition of Northrock Resources Ltd., a wholly owned Canadian subsidiary of Unocal Corp., for approximately U.S. $1.7 billion in cash.
+The deal was first announced on July 11 (see Daily GPI, July 12).

 “We are pleased to announce the closing of this important acquisition, which will provide Pogo with greater proven reserves and a substantial prospective exploration acreage position,” said Pogo CEO Paul G. Van Wagenen.
 “The Northrock acquisition is a major component of our 2005 Strategic Plan to grow our asset base in North America in order to deliver greater value to shareholders for years to come.”

 On a pro forma basis, the acquisition of Northrock’s oil and gas assets in Canada is expected to significantly increase Pogo’s operations.
 The company said the acquisition has increased its total proven oil and gas reserves by 42%, from 1,437 Bcfe to 2,041 Bcfe.
 In addition, the Northrock assets increased Pogo’s worldwide net leasehold acreage by about 82%, from approximately 1.73 million net acres to approximately 3.15 million net acres.